 Bangaram island itself is uninhabited except for the resort staff and a few locals from Agatti that visit to collect coconuts and to fish, and our experience there was very different from Kavaratti.
 First off, the resort has a much more typical ‘island paradise’ feel to it, with tastefully made (if slightly run-down) cottages and shacks.
 We were greeted with coconut water at the reception hut, given a map of the island and a rate card of the activities on offer, and given a short talk on what to expect from our stay.

 We decided to take a quick dip before lunch, and found that the beach at the resort was surprisingly steep, the water going from a few inches to ten feet deep in the space of a few meters.
 Thankfully, both of us are strong swimmers.
 We also discovered an advantage to having deep water so close to the beach: there were lots of corals to be seen just a few meters away!
-Dip done, lunch was a nice buffet at the dining hut, with a mix of north Indian, south Indian and western cuisines, and lots of fresh fruit and salad to be had.
+Dip done, lunch was a nice buffet at the dining hut, with a mix of north Indian, south Indian and western cuisines, and lots of fresh fruit and salad.

 After lunch and a nap, we headed to the other side of the island to catch the sunset.
 We were depressed to see the expected litter, even here in the middle of the ocean.
 What was worse was the number of empty soft drink cans that were lying about, evidently left behind by visitors to the beach.
 We decided to not allow the rubbish to spoil the mood, and strolled along the beach with the sun setting off to the side.
 The rising tide soon forced us to abandon the beach, though.
 Using the rough map we had given, we found our way back to the resort.
 Our route took us along paths strewn with more rubbish, and past the ‘lake’, which was really not much more than a swamp.